mdelong/sample-market-data/sample_market_data_project/README.md

-# Taking off with Materialize, Redpanda and dbt
+# Market data example with Materialize, Redpanda and dbt

 This is a sample project with enough plumbing to spin up an end-to-end analytics pipeline using Materialize, Redpanda and dbt to explore real-time data.
+This implementation of the project is based on the sample [Materialize + Redpanda Hack Day sample application](https://github.com/MaterializeInc/mz-hack-day-2022).
+This application is designed to ingest static reference data for various US equities and join with a near-real-time streaming price data feed.

 ## Setup